erento/angular-lazy-responsive-images/readme.md

 #### Stretch strategies

-`original` - displays original image in it's original ratio, fitted to the witdh of container.
+`original` - displays original image in it's original ratio, fitted to the width of container.

 `crop` - will display the image in it's orignal ratio regardless if it fits the canvas or not.